thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 Let's review the main concepts of the alarm below:

-**Originator**
+#### Originator

 The alarm originator is an entity that causes the alarm.
 For example, "Device A" is the initiator of an alarm if ThingsBoard receives a temperature reading from it that exceeds the threshold value specified in the alarm rule, and it creates a "High Temperature" alarm.

-**Type**
+#### Type

 Alarm type helps to identify the root cause of the alarm.
 It is set when creating an alarm rule.
-For example, "HighTemperature" and "LowHumidity" are two different alarms.
+For example, "High Temperature" and "Low Humidity" are two different alarms.

-**Severity**
+{% include images-gallery.html imageCollection="alarm-type" %}

+#### Severity

 Each alarm has severity which is either **Critical**, **Major**, **Minor**, **Warning**, or **Indeterminate** (sorted by priority in descending order).
 Also, set when creating an alarm rule.

-**Lifecycle**

-Alarm may be **active** or **cleared**.
-When ThingsBoard creates an alarm, it persists the *start* and *end times* of the alarm.
-By default, the start time and the end time are the same.
-If the alarm trigger condition repeats, the platform updates the end time.
-ThingsBoard can automatically clear the alarm when an event occurs that matches an alarm clearing condition.
-Alarm clear condition is optional.
-A user can clear the alarm manually.
+{% include images-gallery.html imageCollection="alarm-severity" %}

+#### Status

+Alarms in ThingsBoard can be **active** or **cleared**.
+The system can automatically clear an alarm if a predefined condition is met, though setting such an Alarm clear condition is optional.
+Additionally, users have the option to manually clear alarms.

-Besides active and cleared alarm state, ThingsBoard also keeps track of whether someone has acknowledged the alarm.
+Apart from the active and cleared states, ThingsBoard also monitors whether an alarm has been acknowledged by a user.
-Alarm management is possible via the "Alarms" page, the [dashboard widget](#how-to-visualize-alarms-on-the-dashboard), or an entity details tab.

-To summarize, there are four possible values of the "*status*" field:
+To summarize, there are four alarm statuses:
-* **Active unacknowledged(ACTIVE_UNACK)** - alarm is not cleared and not acknowledged yet;
+* **Active unacknowledged (ACTIVE_UNACK)** - alarm is not cleared and not acknowledged yet;
-* **Active acknowledged(ACTIVE_ACK)** - alarm is not cleared but already acknowledged;
+* **Active acknowledged (ACTIVE_ACK)** - alarm is not cleared but already acknowledged;
-* **Cleared unacknowledged(CLEARED_UNACK)** - alarm was already cleared but not yet acknowledged;
+* **Cleared unacknowledged (CLEARED_UNACK)** - alarm was already cleared but not yet acknowledged;
-* **Cleared acknowledged(CLEARED_ACK)** - alarm was already cleared and acknowledged.
+* **Cleared acknowledged (CLEARED_ACK)** - alarm was already cleared and acknowledged.

-**Alarm uniqueness**
+[Managing alarms](#view-and-manage-alarms) can be done through the "Alarms" page, via a dashboard widget, or within an entity's details tab.

+#### Alarm uniqueness

 ThingsBoard identifies alarm using a combination of originator, type, and start time.
 Thus, at a single point in time, there is only one active alarm with the same originator, type, and start time.